-In settings where occupational therapy practitioners are not employed,
+Pfeiffer MSOT Plan for Supervision in settings where occupational therapy practitioners are not employed:

 - 1. Students should be supervised daily on site by another professional familiar with the role of occupational therapy in collaboration with an occupational therapy practitioner (see b above). - 2.
-Occupational therapy practitioners must provide direct supervision for a minimum of 8 hours per week and be available through a variety of other contact measures throughout the workday.
-The occupational therapist or occupational therapy assistant (under the supervision of an occupational therapist) must have three years of practice experience to provide this type of supervision (ACOTE, 2012a, 2012b, 2012c).
+Pfeiffer Faculty/Adjunct Faculty will provide direct supervision for a minimum of 8 hours per week and be available through a variety of other contact measures throughout the workday.
+The occupational therapist or occupational therapy assistant (under the supervision of an occupational therapist) must have three years of practice experience to provide this type of supervision (ACOTE, 2012a, 2012b, 2012c). - i.
+All state licensure policies and regulations regarding student supervision will be followed including the ability of the occupational therapy assistant to serve as fieldwork educator. - j.
+Student supervision and reimbursement policies and regulations set forth by third-party payers will be followed. - i.

-- i.
 All state licensure policies and regulations regarding student supervision will be followed including the ability of the occupational therapy assistant to serve as fieldwork educator. - j.
 Student supervision and reimbursement policies and regulations set forth by third-party payers will be followed.